Rahulnegi56/Ola-Ride-Data-Analysis-Project/README.md

-I worked on a data analysis project for Ola ride data on July 2024, using SQL for data extraction and Power BI for visualization.
+I worked on a data analysis project for Ola ride data on July 2024, using SQL for data extraction and Power BI for visualization & ETL.

 📊 Goal:
 The objective was to uncover key insights about ride performance, booking trends, cancellations, payment behavior, and customer satisfaction during the month.